 Writing things about me

-I’m a member of the Society of Children’s Book Writers and Illustrators, Creative Kids Tales, and Writing NSW.
+I’m a member of the Society of Children’s Book Writers and Illustrators, Creative Kids Tales, Writing NSW and the Australian Society of Authors

 I'm a role model for Books in Homes,